Can I Go To Urgent Care Clinic For STD Testing and Treatment

 In urgent care settings, the time of STD results is variable depending upon the specific test and the number of tests done on you.
 Generally, most urgent care centers offer rapid testing for STDs like chlamydia and gonorrhea within a day or two.

-However, discussing the expectations with the healthcare provider during your visit is essential.
 Additionally, you can also contact the urgent care clinic on the phone and inquire about your STD test results easily.

 How Can Family Urgent Care Help You Treat STDs or STIs?